Sky Lee

-Sky Lee (born September 15, 1952 as Sharon Lee) is a Canadian artist and novelist.
-Lee has published both feminist fiction and non-fiction and identifies as lesbian.
+Sky Lee (born September 15, 1952, as Sharon Lee) is a Canadian artist and novelist.
+Lee has published both feminist fiction and non-fiction.

 Personal life

-Lee was born September 15, 1952 in Port Alberni, British Columbia.
+Lee was born September 15, 1952, in Port Alberni, British Columbia.
 Her mother, Wong Mowe Oi, was a homemaker and her father, Lee Gwei Chang, was a millworker.

 Moving to Vancouver in 1967 to attend university, she received a B.A. in Fine Arts at the University of British Columbia and a Diploma in Nursing from Douglas College.
 She became a member of the Asian Canadian Writers Workshop.
 Lee lives on Saltspring Island, British Columbia.